Welcome to the Noetic Learning Math Contest!

 challenge students and to enrich their problem solving

-The contest is for students in grades 2, 3, 4, 5 and 6.
-Teachers in any public school or a private school are encouraged to register their students.
+The contest is for students in grades 2-8.
+Teachers in any public school or private school are encouraged to register their students.
 Click here for more contest details.

 It's COOL to be good at math!